Google Data Studio Tutorial

 data studio

-Want to make it even easier for your audience to filter the charts in your report?
-Create responsive chart filters.
+Do you want to make it even easier for your audience to filter the graphs in your report?
+Creates responsive graph filters.

 data studio

 You can also create chart controls for time, line and area charts.
-If a user highlights, for example, the months of January through March on a time chart, the other charts on the page will also show the January through March data, just like with the date range control.
-And also, similar to the filter controls, you can group chart controls.
+If a user highlights, for example, the months January through March on a time chart, the other charts on the page will also show the January through March data, as will the date range control.
+And also, like the filter controls, you can group the graph controls.

 To activate a chart control, select the corresponding chart.
-In the right panel, scroll to the bottom and check the “Apply filter” box.
+In the right pane, scroll to the bottom and check the “Apply filter” box.

 data studio

-Add a legend next to charts that support interactive filtering to let users know that it is an option:
+Add a legend next to graphics that support interactive filtering to let users know it is an option:

 data studio